 - 4th Quarter 2014 Cosgrave Employment and Business Law Newsletter

-- August 2016 Cosgrave Employment and Business Law Newsletter
+- 4th Quarter 2013 Cosgrave Employment Law Newsletter

 “Shane has worked tirelessly to reach a resolution in this case with the opposing party.
 He has always responded to my emails or calls immediately.
 He has always been available to answer my questions or concerns.
 He has always been patient, empathetic and professional.”